MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 3. When prompted, choose the provisioning package you want.
 4. Follow the rest of the steps, and remove the USB drive at the first reboot that occurs in the setup process.

-## Understanding the platform configuration on Surface Hub 3
+## Platform configuration on Surface Hub 3

-Your Surface Hub 3 is configured with two distinct Windows profiles, each serving a specific purpose:
+Your Surface Hub 3 is configured with a Skype profile and an Administrator profile.

 ### Skype profile

-This profile automatically logs in when you start Surface Hub 3.
+The Skype profile automatically logs in when you start Surface Hub 3.
 It operates in a custom kiosk mode, where the Microsoft Teams Rooms application is the only user-accessible feature for non-admins.
 There is no password for this account.
 If prompted for a password when switching between Windows accounts, press **Enter.**

 ### Administrator profile